ryangreenhall/insight/README.markdown

 ### Latest Release

-Alternatively see Downloads to obtain a zip of the latest release.
+Alternatively see [downloads](http://github.com/ryangreenhall/insight/downloads) to obtain a zip of the latest release.